Alli Gerkman -

 Professor of Law and Dean Emeritus, University of Denver Sturm College of Law

-Marty Katz currently serves as Dean and Professor of Law at the University of Denver, Sturm College of Law.
+Marty Katz is Professor of Law at the University of Denver, Sturm College of Law, and previously served as the school's dean.

 Dean Katz led Denver Law in the development and implementation of a major strategic plan, which included initiatives in specialization and experiential learning.
 Dean Katz is a founding board member of Educating Tomorrow's Lawyers, a national consortium of law schools that serve as leaders in the experiential education movement.
 He also serves as a board member for the Institute for the Advancement of the American Legal System.